YousefFayez20/Hedieatyapp/README.md

 # 🎁 Hedieaty - Gift List Management App 🎁

 **Hedieaty** is a gift list management app designed to streamline the process of creating, managing, and sharing wish lists for special occasions such as birthdays, weddings, graduations, and holidays.
-The app provides a user-friendly experience, allowing users to create, modify, and share wish lists while integrating advanced features like barcode scanning, real-time cloud syncing, and notifications.
+The app provides a user-friendly experience, allowing users to create, modify, and share wish lists while integrating advanced features like real-time cloud syncing and notifications.

 ---